view page in German Vocalist Waltraud Rennebaum Ensemble SHOSHAN Maalot, the new repertoire

 The CD-booklet (16 pages) contains the Hebrew song lyrics, the singer’s personal thoughts about the songs and many coloured pictures of Jerusalem and Israel.

-At present the CD is only available with booklet and inlaycard written in German language.
+The CD is only available with booklet and inlaycard written in German language.
 The original German title of the album is "Jerushalaim", because of the different phonetic transcription of the Hebrew language.
 Please pay attention to this, if you wish to order a copy of the CD.

 Sheet music: Scores and parts as well as leadsheets of several songs are separately available.